 Think the cold war is over?
 I don’t believe it for a second.

+The Ruskies are putting into service two new Il-96-400M wide body Doomsday planes.
 One plane is for the Russian Air Force and other plane is for Space Force.
 Apparently the planes are going to be armor plated, window-less cockpits and able to stay airborne for longer etc.

+The purpose for these birds is to keep the Russian hierarchy aloft in the event of some kind of cataclysmic disaster on the ground.
+My guess would be most likely from thermonuclear activity.
 So while we are all down here on terra-firma, getting our butts fried, the top senior military and political leadership folks will be enjoying drinks and inflight movies while circumnavigating the planet looking for a nice retirement island in the south pacific to land on.
 Aha, I knew it, the Russian government likes to spend tax payer’s hard earned money just the same way our government does!

 source: Russian government news agency RIA Novosti